- Business and Management Systems

-BIT's 4+1 programs allow students currently working on a bachelors degree to dual enroll in the MBA or MS-IST program during their final year or final semester and receive their graduate degree in one additional year.
-Please see our 4+1 fliers for additional information.
+BIT's 4+1 and Graduate Track Pathway programs allow students currently working on a bachelors degree to dual enroll in the MBA or M.S.
+IST program during their final year or final semester and receive their graduate degree in one additional year after completing their undergraduate degree.

-We offer both our MBA and MS-IST degrees on campus or completely online using state-of-the-art virtual classrooms.
-As a student in either program, you can interact directly with your professors and classmates during a lecture or view materials at a later time that fits your schedule.
+We offer both our MBA and M.S.
+IST degrees on campus or completely online using state-of-the-art virtual classrooms.
+As a distance student in either program, you can interact directly with your professors and classmates during a lecture or view materials at a later time that fits your schedule.
 For more information about distance courses, please visit the S&T's distance education website.